omerbsezer/Fast-Kubernetes/README.md

 ### Installation <a name="installation"></a>

-Download
+Download:
 - **Kubectl:** The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
 - **Minikube:** It is a tool that lets you run Kubernetes locally.
 It runs a single-node Kubernetes cluster on your personal computer
 - **KubeAdm:** You can use the kubeadm tool to create and manage Kubernetes clusters.
 This is for creating cluster with computers.

 from here=> https://kubernetes.io/docs/tasks/tools/

-For learning K8s and running on a computer, Kubectl and Minikube are enough to install
+For learning K8s and running on a computer, Kubectl and Minikube are enough to install.

+**PS:** Cloud providers (Azure, Google Cloud, AWS) offer managed K8s (control plane is managed by cloud provides).
+You can easily create your cluster (number of computer and details) and make connection with Kubectl (using CLI get-credentials of cluster on the cloud)

 ### Kubectl Config – Usage <a name="kubectl"></a>